 Essential oils have been used for their therapeutic qualities through the ages.
 And, whilst there is little medical evidence to their benefits a growing number of midwives are trained to use aromatherapy oils during labour.
 So, we asked Tara Persson who is a qualified aromatherapist, specialising in pregnancy and postnatal aromatherapy, to give us a more detailed view of how you can use aromatherapy in pregnancy and during labour.
 We hope you enjoy her guest blog…

-It is National Fragrance Day (21st March) and you cannot get more natural than the fragrances extracted from plant materials (flowers, leaves, bark, roots and berries), found in the essential oils used for Aromatherapy.
+You cannot get more natural than the fragrances extracted from plant materials (flowers, leaves, bark, roots and berries), found in the essential oils used for Aromatherapy.
 When you peel an orange, smell a rose or squeeze a sprig of rosemary, it is the essential oil you are taking in.
 These concentrated scents, when extracted or distilled, have therapeutic qualities that can help both physically and psychologically, plus they contain no harmful chemicals or preservatives, they truly are nature’s medicine.